EMBA Electives

 You can take electives domestically at the Chicago and Miami campuses, with partner campuses, and at pop-up locations around the world.
 Some elective courses may also be offered remotely or with asynchronous components, providing great flexibility in customizing your experience.

-Choose to take a minimum of four and a maximum of eight elective units.
+Choose to take a minimum of four and a maximum of eight credits.
 Please note that elective course offerings and their modalities are subject to change and below is just a sample of our current electives.

 -